 HLRBO Debuts Mobile App To Give Hunters Nationwide Access To Hunting Land At Their Fingertips

-With thousands of properties across the U.S. and Canada, the app connects hunters directly with landowners-cutting out the middleman and keeping costs low

-BRAINERD, Minn., June 9, 2025 /PRNewswire/ -- HLRBO (Hunting Land Rentals By Owner), the platform for seamless land leasing and a fast-growing leader in providing hunting land leases nationwide, has announced the availability of a new mobile app in both iOS and Android versions, which can be downloaded starting today in the respective app stores.
-The app is also available in the Mac App store, for Macs with an M1 chip or later running macOS 12.0 or later.Continue Reading

-The app , named simply HLRBO, allows hunters to lease private land directly from trusted landowners, and to get exclusive alerts for their next hunt.
+The app, named simply HLRBO ( ), allows hunters to lease private land after connecting with trusted landowners, and to get exclusive alerts for their next hunt.
 For landowners looking to lease to verified hunters, HLRBO provides a seamless and secure experience.

-It's never been easier for landowners to lease property to responsible hunters.
-Listings are free and there are no fees.Post thi

 Benefits for Landowners and Hunters